5 Backtesting Mistakes That Kill Live Accounts (2026)

 Test Across Multiple Assets

-A robust strategy works on similar assets, not just one specific instrument.
+A consistent strategy works on similar assets, not just one specific instrument.

 5